-National Arts in Education Week 2017Posted on Sep 5, 2017 in Art Bento, Artists in Residence, Artists in the Schools, Arts Education, Blog Post, Enews, Featured, Hawaii State Art Museum, Poetry Out Loud, Professional Development for Educators, Scholastic Student Art Awards, Young Artists of Hawaii
+National Arts in Education Week 2017Posted on Sep 5, 2017 in Art Bento, Artists in Residence, Artists in the Schools, Arts Education, Blog Post, Enews, Hawaii State Art Museum, Poetry Out Loud, Professional Development for Educators, Scholastic Student Art Awards, Young Artists of Hawaii

 September 10 – 16, 2017: National Arts in Education Week is a national celebration recognizing the transformative power of the arts in education.
 Passed by Congress in 2010 through House Resolution 275, the celebration is designated to bring attention to this cause for elected officials and educational decision makers across the country and to support equitable access to the arts for all students.

 “This is one of the best ways to get students to really engage through discussion, critical thinking, and personal experience in art.
 When all of these conditions exist it lends itself to creating a positive, engaging and lasting impression; a strong art experience that students will remember.” – teacher Shawn H., Aikahi Elementary School, speaking about the Art Bento program